 Vol. 4, Facing War: Manchurian Incident to Japan’s Defeat (“General Remarks” by Yasuda Tsuneo)

 Vol. 5, Different Forms of the Postwar Period: Japan’s Defeat to the 1950s (“General Remarks” by Cho, Harada, Murata, and Yasuda)

 This series extends its purview beyond Japan, Korea, and China and also takes up intellectuals in Taiwan, Vietnam, Mongolia, and Tibet.
 Further, by arranging the volumes in chronological order, the people taken up have been arranged in such a way that the reader can gain a grasp of what intellectuals of the same period shared and what ideas they came up with on their own.
 A round-table discussion by the four editors has been added to the final volume.

-(Written by Yujiro Murata, Professor of Graduate School of Arts and Sciences / 2017)
+(Written by MURATA Yujiro, Professor, Graduate School of Arts and Sciences / 2017)